owenlmg/local-voice-translator/README.md

 - Base URL, for example `https://api.openai.com/v1`
 - Model, for example `gpt-4o-mini`

 The key is saved only in browser localStorage on your machine.
-Do not commit `.env`, browser data, `workspace`, or other local secrets.

 ## Generated Files